 It is a core principle of the Ecoplay system that disobedience does not mean defiance.
 When a child is having a tantrum it is not because the child wishes to defy parental authority.
 When a child is being disobedient it is a sign of emotional distress.
 Ecoplay offers parents a method and a way to interpret disobedience in a new way.
 This re-interpretation allows parents to get to the root of the disobedience in appropriate ways.
 The assumption here is that when a child feels heard and understood, that child is more willing to comply with the rules, even if the child doesn’t agree with or like the rules.

 Parents are doing the best that they can

 Parents are the best experts on their own children.
 Ecoplay assumes that parents are doing the best that they can, and that with guidance they can help their children achieve their goals.
 Ecoplay teaches parents to be their children’s “therapist” by helping them to learn self-control through play activities and modeling appropriate behaviors.

-In 2019 Charlton Hall’s latest book, Ecoplay: Reintroducing Your Children to Nature will be available.
+In late fall/early winter of 2019 Charlton Hall’s latest book, Ecoplay: Reintroducing Our Children to Nature will be available.
+There will be a companion online course for mental health professionals when the book is released.
 Subscribe to the blog on this website to be informed of its release date!